Morocco coach Regragui quits post as World Cup looms

 During that time Morocco recorded the best achievement by an African country at the World Cup and set a new world record for the most successive wins by a national team – a total of 19 between June 2024 and last December.

-He said he was worn out after almost four years in the post but had been persuaded to delay his decision until Morocco had found a successor.
+He said he was worn out after almost four years in the post but had been persuaded to delay his decision until Morocco decided on a successor.

 Morocco play two friendly internationals later this month as they prepare for the World Cup, which kicks off in June.
 They take on Ecuador in Madrid on March 27 and Paraguay in Lens, France four days later.